On This Day in History: November 25

 - 571 BC

-- Servius Tullius, king of Rome, celebrates a triumph for his victory over the Etruscans.
+- Servius Tullius, king of Rome, celebrates the first of his three triumphs for his victory over the Etruscans.

 Births On This Day